 On average, you reduce your weights about 40-50% and train with the same amount of sets but within higher rep ranges.

 As a result, your body can recover and when starting your new mesocycle, you’re in charge of full strength.

-For beginners, you can stick to every 2-3 mesocycles, advanced athletes can even switch exercises every mesocycle.
+For beginners, stick to every 2-3 mesocycles, advanced athletes can interchange exercises every mesocycle.

-Concluding, it is crucial to know what the MV is and what you can use as benchmarks to ensure you don’t lose any muscles.
+Concluding, it is crucial to know what the MV is and what values to use as benchmarks to ensure maintenance during busy times.

 Also, something notably important that gets underestimated a lot, is keeping the volume in your “deload phase” appropriate.